Valentine Flood

-Valentine Flood, M.D. (died 1847), was an Irish anatomist and physician who died of typhus while treating fever victims in County Tipperary during the Great Irish Famine.
+Valentine Flood, M.D. (died 1847), was an Irish anatomist and medical doctor who died of typhus while treating fever victims in County Tipperary during the Great Irish Famine.

 Early life

 Flood was born in about 1800 in Dublin, where his father, Henry, practised as a barrister.
 His grandfather was the member of the Irish House of Commons Warden Flood (1735–1797).

 Education

 Flood entered William Dease's private medical school in about 1818 and studied at Trinity College, Dublin, as a member of which he took the degrees of B.A. in 1820, M.B. and M.A. in 1823, and M.D. in 1830.
 After serving the apprenticeship, at that time necessary for becoming licensed by the Irish College of Surgeons, to Richard Carmichael, he took out the letters testimonial of the college, of which he ultimately became a fellow, and in 1828 or 1829 was appointed demonstrator of anatomy in the school of medicine connected with the Richmond Hospital.